 The Executive Committee should begin to develop a plan for sustainability of the dual status practices during this final meeting with the consultants.
 Some of the framework for sustainability will have already been undertaken simply by memorializing policies and protocols for the new practices, developing leadership and stakeholder support, and institutionalizing collaborative intentions in MOUs and information sharing agreements across agencies.
-To further support these efforts, it is recommended that the Executive Committee engage in a formal sustainability planning process, addressing the six key elements set out in Sustaining Change: A Models for Change Guidebook: (1) leadership and support, (2) demonstrated outcomes, (3) administration and practice, (4) funding and budgeting, (5) marketing strategies, and (6) law and policy.6
+To further support these efforts, it is recommended that the Executive Committee engage in a formal sustainability planning process, addressing the six key elements set out in Sustaining Change: A Models for Change Guidebook: (1) leadership and support, (2) demonstrated outcomes, (3) administration and practice, (4) funding and budgeting, (5) marketing strategies, and (6) law and policy.

+4) funding and budgeting, (5) marketing strategies, and (6) law and policy.
 Review the six key elements of sustainability in relation to the efforts undertaken to date to develop new practices for dual status youth.

-Document the sustainability efforts that have been completed or are underway and identify what next steps need to be taken.
+Document the sustainability efforts that have been completed or are underway and identify what next steps need to be taken. ☐ Formalize the participation of specific individuals who will carry out the sustainability planning as well as the plan itself. ☐ Consider the potential for replication of reforms beyond a pilot site or initial target population.

-6 Wiig, J. K., Cocozza, J. J., Morris, J. A., Shufelt, J. L., and Skowyra, K. R. (2010).
+Wiig, J. K., Cocozza, J. J., Morris, J. A., Shufelt, J. L., and Skowyra, K. R. (2010).
 Sustaining Change: A Models for Change Guidebook.
 Child Welfare League of America, National Center for Mental Health and Juvenile Justice, and Technical Assistance Collaborative, Inc.